Deep Few-view High-resolution Photon-counting CT at Halved Dose for Extremity Imaging: Experiments and Results

-Patients aged 21 years and above referred from the fracture clinic were recruited for the clinical trial (Ethics approval:18/STH/221/AM01, Health and Disability Ethics Committee, New Zealand).
-The patient wrist images were acquired using our MARS Extremity PCCT scanner.
-The Medipix3RX PCD consists of 12 chips arranged in a non-flat arc shape.
-The data was acquired at \(118 kVp\) in a helical scan mode, using a tube current of \(28 \mu A\) and an exposure time of \(160 ms\).
-The images were reconstructed at \(90 \mu m\) using a customised polychromatic iterative reconstruction algorithm~\cite{de2017mars}.
-The iterative technique reconstructs a set of attenuation volumes as functions of energy from these projections, in non-overlapped energy bins.
-For instance, non-overlapping attenuation volumes are reconstructed in the \(7-40 keV\), \(40-50 keV\), \(50-60 keV\), \(60-70 keV\), \(70-118 keV\) bins, respectively.
+Patients aged 21 years and above referred from the fracture clinic are recruited for the clinical trial (Ethics approval:18/STH/221/AM01, Health and Disability Ethics Committee, New Zealand).
+The spectral image volumes of patient wrist are acquired using the MARS Extremity PCCT scanner with scanning settings shown in Table~\ref{Table:ScanSettings}.